How to ferment your vegetables with my über nutrient dense ‘hauskraut number!

 I’ve adopted many ‘foodie habits’ since embarking on this health caper.
 I regularly make bone broth.
 I know where my animal protein comes from.
-And what it was fed.
+And, perhaps more importantly, what it was fed.
 My vegetable consumption has tripled.
 At least.
 I now eat virtually nothing from packets.

 My most favourite ‘foodie habit’ of them all is fermenting my own vegetables

 Fermenting your own vegetables is easy, economical, tastes seriously great and feeds your body loads of probiotic gut-healing goodness.

 - easy: all it takes is your fresh, seasonal, organic vegetables and a little salt.
 That’s it.